 The hallmarks of rheumatoid arthritis (RA) are joint pain, stiffness, and inflammation, so it makes sense to live your life with a focus on trying to limit these symptoms.
-If you have obesity, then losing weight can reduce the pressure on inflamed, painful joints.
+If you are overweight or obese, losing weight can reduce the pressure on inflamed, painful joints.

 There’s no clear “RA Diet” but these are the foods and drinks that are considered best choices:

-- If you don’t like fish, soy can offer a boost of omega-3 fatty acid, but focus on unprocessed options like soy beans, fortified soymilk, and tofu.
+- If you don’t like fish, soy can offer a boost of omega-3 fatty acids, but focus on unprocessed options like soybeans, fortified soymilk, and tofu.

 - Extra virgin olive oil is a heart-healthy oil containing oleocanthal which has actions similar to non-steroidal anti-inflammatory drugs.
 Walnut oil is one of the top sources of omega-3s.

-- Go for green vegetables like broccoli — also rich in calcium and fiber.
+- Go for green vegetables like broccoli, which is also rich in calcium and fiber.

 - Green tea (unsweetened) is rich in polyphenols — antioxidants credited with reducing inflammation.
 It’s also rich in ECGC, a compound which may block the production of molecules that cause joint damage.
 Add lemon, which helps the body to absorb more catechins — inflammation fighting antioxidants.